 Now trapped again, the lion said, “Do you see how anyone could have fallen for that trap?”
-The warthog family nodded their heads, and walked away.
+The warthog family nodded their heads and walked away.7

 Lion Meaning in Ancient Egypt

 The ancient Egyptians revered animals.
 They loved their pets as much as we do today.
-In fact, they would be entombed with their favorite animals so they could bring them with them to the afterlife.
+In fact, when they died, they insisted on being entombed with their favorite animals so they could bring them with them to the afterlife.

 This reverence for animals was most likely why the ancient Egyptians depicted deities as having both human and animal qualities.
 Egyptian sphinxes are just one example – having the head and shoulders of a human and the body of a lioness.

-The Egyptian goddess Sekhmet, whose name means “power,” was also depicted as part-human. part-lion, thought she had the head of a lioness.
-In addition, the Egyptian Nubian god Maahes, who was the god of war and protection, was depicted with the head of a lion.
-The god Dedun, who was the god of luxury, wealth, and incense, was also depicted as lion.
+The Egyptian goddess Sekhmet, whose name means “power,” was also depicted as part-human, part-lion, with the head of a lioness.8 In addition, the Egyptian Nubian god Maahes,9 who was the god of war and protection, was depicted with the head of a lion.
+Furthermore, the god Dedun, who was the god of luxury, wealth, and incense, was depicted as lion.10

-In ancient Greece, lions were associated with royalty and strength.
-The ancient Greeks would pit lions against gladiators for bloodthirsty entertainment.
-And there are a few Greek myths about lions with super powers.
+In ancient Greece, the lion symbolized royalty and strength.
+The Greeks would pit a lion against a gladiator for bloodthirsty entertainment.
+In addition, there are a few Greek myths in which the lion has superpowers.

 The Winged Sphinx

-Just as in ancient Egypt, sphinxes appeared in Greek mythology.
+Sphinxes are mostly associated with ancient Egypt.
+However, they appeared in Greek mythology as well.
 In one story, the gods send a monster that is part-woman and part-lion, but with wings, to terrorize the town of Thebes.
 Terrified by the beast, King Creon offers his throne to anyone who can kill the winged sphinx.
 Oedipus takes up the challenge, solving a riddle posed by the sphinx.
-In despair over losing, the sphinx throws herself off a mountainside.
-(Why she didn’t flap her wings at fly at that point is beyond me.)
+In despair over losing, the sphinx throws herself off a mountainside.12 (Why she didn’t flap her wings at fly at that point is beyond me.)

-In the epic Sumerian legends about Gilgamesh, like Hercules, Gilgamesh had the strength to kill a magical lion.
-The fact that only the strongest of men could defeat the almighty lion is a testament to historical views of the power of lions.
+In the epic Sumerian legend about Gilgamesh, like Hercules, Gilgamesh had the strength to kill a magical lion.13 The fact that only the strongest of men could defeat the almighty lion is a testament to historical views of the power of lions.

 Winged lions also appear in the Bible.
-In the seventh chapter in the Book of Daniel, Daniel dreams of four mythical creatures, one of which is a winged lion.
-Some biblical scholars theorize that the lion is symbolic for King Nebuchadnezzar of Babylon, whom along with the other kings (of Persia, Rome, and Greece) are represented as mythical beasts.
-The symbols convey that while these mythical beasts, or kings, are strong, none are as strong as God.
+In the seventh chapter in the Book of Daniel, Daniel dreams of four mythical creatures, one of which is a winged lion.15 Some biblical scholars theorize that the lion is symbolic for King Nebuchadnezzar of Babylon.
+Nebuchadnezzar and three other kings (of Persia, Rome, and Greece) are represented as mythical beasts.
+The symbols convey that while these mythical beasts (or kings) are strong, none are as strong as God.

 The Lion of St. Mark